yourBoiGershy/Insulim-Pump-Chump/README.md

 # Insulim-Pump-Chump

 By Team 78:
-Edmund Ye
+Edmund Ye,
-Eric Gershtein
+Eric Gershtein,
-Moheez Sarwar
+Moheez Sarwar,
-Taran Johal
+Taran Johal,

 **We have broken down the responsibilities of the team as such** Use cases: Moheez